edwardoboh/a-star/README.md

 # A* Algorithm in Python

 This project is a simple A* algorithm visualizer, built with python and the pygame library.
-It finds the shortest path between to points, initially inputed by the user, together with obstacles between the points defined.
+It finds the shortest path between two points initially inputed by the user, together with obstacles between the points defined.

 ## Test Program